canonical/operator/README.md

-# Operators Framework for Charms
+# Operator Framework for Charms

 This framework is not yet stable and is subject to change, but is available for early testing.

 ## Getting Started

-The best way to get started is to download a copy of the [skeleton charm][].
+Start by creating a charm directory with at least the following files:

+* `lib/charm.py` (must be executable and use Python 3.6+)
+* `hooks/install` (or `hooks/start` for K8s charms) sym-linked to `../lib/charm.py`
+* `metadata.yaml`

-Once you have a copy, you will first need to install the framework into the `lib/` directory:
+Then install the framework into the `lib/` directory using:

 ```
 pip install -t lib/ https://github.com/canonical/operator
 ```

+In your `lib/charm.py` file, you will need to define a class subclassed from `ops.charm.CharmBase` which observes and handles at least `self.on.install` (or `self.on.start` for K8s charms).
+You will then need to call the `ops.main.main(YourCharm)` function, passing in the charm class that you defined.

-You can then modify the `lib/charm.py` code and, once ready, deploy the charm:
+Once ready your charm code is ready, deploy the charm as normal with:

 ```
 juju deploy .